parthamk/MERN-Stack-Study-PLAN/README.md

 ## Prerequisite for this study plan
 [Click here if you want to study the Prerequisite like JS, React, Node.js](https://github.com/parthamk/MERNPrerequisite/blob/main/README.md)

-This stydy plan helped me to learn advanced MERN stack development within two weeks.
+This study plan helped me to learn advanced MERN stack development within two weeks.
 Based on your learning capabilities it could take more time.
 Here's a breakdown of the study plan with recommended video resources:

 Week 1:
 - **Days 1-2:** Start by solidifying your fundamentals of React.
 Watch and follow along with the tutorials from the React Crash Course by Traversy Media: [React Crash Course 2021](https://www.youtube.com/watch?v=w7ejDZ8SWv8) (Duration: 1.5 hours)